jasonrclark/minitest-stately/README.md

 Find leaking state between tests

 ## Requirements
+Minitest 5.x is required for Minitest::Stately to work properly.

 Tests are run against MRI 1.9.3 through 2.1.2, JRuby 1.7 (latest) and head, and Rubinius 2.x (latest).